kestal/univers/Species/Dwarves.md

 ## Magic

-Dwarves aren't magical being, but they practice magic, unconciously, by their heavy and complex use of rituals.
+Dwarves aren't magical being, but they practice magic, unconsciously, by their heavy and complex use of rituals.